Skip to main content

 Course Unions

-A course union is a student organization or association, with a democratically-elected executive responsible to the students in the department.
-Students in virtually every graduate department, centre and institute at U of T have organized themselves into course unions.
+A course union is the association that represents all graduate students within a graduate unit.
+It has an executive team that is democratically elected by the members of the association and that is responsible to the students in the department.
+Students in virtually every graduate department, centre, and institute at U of T have organized themselves into course unions.

 Direct student involvement and participation in one’s education is a fundamental right.
-Course unions evolved as students at the grass roots level sought to gain input into departmental decisions directly affecting their education, such as curriculum and content, degree requirements, grading and hiring.
-Course unions act within their own departments, while the UTGSU deals with issues of the entire graduate community with U of T as a whole.
+Course unions evolved as students at the grassroots level sought to gain input into departmental decisions directly affecting their education, such as curriculum and content, degree requirements, grading, and hiring.
+Course unions act within their own departments, while the UTGSU deals with issues of the entire graduate community within U of T as a whole.

 What do they do?

 Course unions are active in representing students at the departmental level, campaigning for democratic student representation on departmental committees and developing course evaluations.
 Course unions organize seminars, sports teams, orientation activities for new students, parties, and much more.
 They represent students on departmental committees and at the UTGSU Assembly meetings, passing on information from around the campus.
-From time to time, the UTGSU organizes opportunities for grad students to meet colleagues from other departments and faculties, including a fall and spring social.
+From time to time, the UTGSU organizes opportunities for graduate students to meet fellow students from other departments and faculties.
 Annually we maintain a UTGSU Course Union President listserv and a Course Union Rep listserv to help course unions talk to each other.

 How are they funded?

 Many crucial decisions are made at the departmental level, ranging from determining student funding packages and extension recommendations to comprehensive exam changes and regulations, course offerings, the ranking of applicants for scholarships, residence-housing and the hiring of teaching assistants.
-Who better than experienced students to contribute to departmental decision-making, to explain to new students both the formal and informal rules and requirements of the department, to participate in the creation of new curricula?
-Your course union knows who to talk to, what the deadlines are, how to avoid the minefields, where the parties are.
+Course Unions also provide support to their members and organize social events to facilitate community within their program.

 Division 1: Humanities